truecharts/website/docs/manual/SCALE Apps/Installing-an-App.md

+---
+sidebar_position: 3
+---
-# 02 - Installing Apps
+# Installing Apps

 Here we will go over a basic install of Plex, to showcase how you can install a TrueNAS SCALE App from the TrueCharts Catalog with mostly default settings